Vail Valley embraces scammed Argentinian workers | SummitDaily.com

 December 12, 2016

-VAIL — You remember those four Argentinian kids left homeless in Vail by a Craigs List rental scam?
+You remember those four Argentinian kids left homeless in Vail by a Craigslist rental scam?

-They’re great, and would like to say thank-you for all the help and support.
+They’re great, and they would like to say thank you for all the help and support.

 Between the time the story hit the Vail Daily website Thursday afternoon and Sunday afternoon, 49 locals called or emailed the Vail Daily offering to help them, some with temporary solutions, some permanent — or at least seasonal.

-Note: - UPDATE: Summit County Weather: I-70 Eastbound reopened